RainerWaldmann/wastewater/Readme.md

 - color: A CSS color name, the color used for the variant in histograms and pie charts
 - mutations: Mutations characterizing a variant.
 Substitutions: e.g. C16466T , deletions: e.g. 28362del9 means nine nucleotides are deleted , first deleted position is 28362.
 Optionally a '/' followed by the amino acid mutation can be added for better lisibility of the table - won't be used by the script.
 Insertions are currently not treated

+# Identification of multiple mutations in one read

+### Parameters

+- --variantData, -v :
+    tsv file that contains:

+    a) first row: names of variants starting in the second column

+    b) any row below in the first coulumn the word "mutations"

+    c) for each variant the mutations that should be searched for.
+Same format as in [Variant definition file](Python/CagableaParser/Data/Variants.tsv.txt) used in the Python script for lineage deconvolution.
+The same file can be used.
+Just delete column for variants that should not be searched for.

+- --inbam, -i : the input bam file to parse
+- --outDir, -o : the output directory
+- --minmuts, -m : the minimal number of variant specific mutations that need to be potentially present in one read
+- --fractionmutsrequired, -f : The fraction of the mutations defined with --minmuts that have to be found.
+- --writeBams, -w (Optional) No parameters: If present, will write a bam file with matching records for each variant.

+# Appendix

+### Variant definition file
+A file that contains characteristic mutations and plotting instructions for variants

 |    | variant                         | Delta                | Omicron                                                                                                  | BA.1                 | BA.1.1              | BA.2                                            | BA.2.10.1                          | BA.2.12.1            | BA.2.75              | BA.4               | BA.5                                                                        | BA.4_BA.5                         | BQ.1                 | BQ.1.1               | XBB                                  | XBB.1               | #XBB.1.9             | #XBB.1.16            | #XBB.1.5               | XBB.2               | XBB.3                | XBB.4               | XBB.5               | CH.1                 | BN.1                 | BF.5                 | BF.7                | XBF                 | EG.5                 | BA.2.86               | BA.2.86.1.1          | BA.2.86.1.1.1        | Unnamed: 32   | Unnamed: 33   | Unnamed: 34   | #Columns starting with # are ignored   |